 Just about every single person I’d talked to before going to Bend had raved about this little town surrounded by river and mountains.
-I got a huge list of recommendations from my instagram stories (thanks guys), but I will say this, one weekend is NOT enough time to see Bend.
-I completely wish I would have had 4 days and am already planning on making a trip back!
+I got a huge list of recommendations from my instagram stories (thanks guys).
+But I will say this, one weekend is NOT enough time to see Bend.
+In fact, I completely wish I would have had 4 days and am already planning on making a trip back!

 What’s also funny is that Jack’s mom told me that when Jack (my boyfriend) was 3, they stayed at the Riverhouse on the Deschutes!
 So, I felt it was my duty to check it out 27 years later.
 Let’s just say, I was not disappointed!